 The sand-blasted desertscape so central to the Mad Max series is only a few hours north of Sydney.

 Don’t bother heading to Namibia – where the filming of the recent fourth film moved after Broken Hill started sprouting wildflowers – head to Stockton Dunes, the largest moving coastal dunes in the Southern Hemisphere.
-Parts of the Mad Max 2 are said to be filmed at Tin City which is inside the Worimi Conservation area.
+Parts of the Mad Max 2 are said to be filmed at Tin City which is inside the Worimi Regional Park.
 Tin City is a strange privately owned settlement at Stockton Beach, enjoy looking at it from a distance but remember not to get too close, this is private property.

 To access the Worimi Conservation Area you will need to get a permit through Worimi Conservation Lands (WCL), with a permit you can experience this 4WD haven for beach driving.
 Load up your rig safely and enjoy this unique family friendly experience, remember to drive responsibly.